eva-may-JS/Individual-Project-Formative-Assessment/README.md

      - ChatGPT (https://chatgpt.com/)
      - Samaritans (https://www.samaritans.org/)
      - Mind (https://www.mind.org.uk/)
-- The logo was created using LOGO.com (https://logo.com/)
-- The icons were taken from [Font Awesome](https://fontawesome.com/)
+- The text for the Deployment section of this README.md was taken from the CI README.md template (https://github.com/Code-Institute-Solutions/readme-template)
-- The Favicon was created using Favicon.io (https://favicon.io/)
 - The fonts were obtained from Google Fonts (https://fonts.google.com/)

 ### Media

 - The images were taken from Pixabay (https://pixabay.com/) and Pexels (https://www.pexels.com/)
+- The Favicon was created using Favicon.io (https://favicon.io/)
+- The logo was created using LOGO.com (https://logo.com/)
+- The icons were taken from [Font Awesome](https://fontawesome.com/)